Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 An experienced kitchen designer will know a lot of tricks to get the most of your space and will also be familiar with cost-effective materials and could even point you out to good local contractors and suppliers.

-A kitchen designer will also have the inside scoop on new trends and materials, and will be aware of the building codes in your area.
+A skilled designer will also have the inside scoop on new trends and materials, and will be aware of the building codes in your area.
 Their expertise can keep you from making a costly mistake.

-The best way to find a good kitchen designer is to ask around from friends and people you know in your community.
+The best way to find a good interior designer is to ask around from friends and people you know in your community.
 You can also find a good designer through on-line listings and through the National Kitchen and Bath Association’s website (https://kb.nkba.org/).

 When you find a likely designer, make sure you ask to see samples of the designer’s previous work.
 Tell the designer about the ideas you have and the styles you want to incorporate and ask if they’ve done that particular type of project before.

 Another good thing to have and to show to your designer would be an idea folder or scrapbook.
-Have pictures of kitchens and articles on cooking space features that you think that you would want to have in your kitchen.
-You and your designer can then begin discussing about the feasibility of these features in your space.
+Have pictures of kitchens and articles on cooking space features that you think that you would want to have in your design.
+You and your designer can then begin discussing the feasibility of these features in your space.

-Aside from telling the kitchen designer what you want to have in your dream kitchenette, you should also tell them how much you are willing to spend.
+Aside from telling the designer what you want, you should also tell them how much you are willing to spend.
 They will be able to tell you if your dreams match your budget and suggest alternatives that can still get the effect you want within the budget you are willing to spend.

 How to Hire a Good Contractor